 By Laura Shannon

 The last Friday in November marks a big date in the consumer calendar – the Black Friday Sales.
-This year Black Friday falls on 25th November, when shops are expected to heavily discount items before Christmas.
-A weekend of deals (or sometimes a whole month) draws to a close on the following Monday, known as Cyber Monday.
+This year, Black Friday falls on 28th November, when shops are expected to heavily discount items before Christmas.
+A weekend of deals draws to a close on the following Monday, known as Cyber Monday.
+Start checking for deals as early as the 1st of November.
+Some retailers tend to start Black Friday really early - but usually the best deals land closer to the big day.

 woman looking at clothes in shop